 How to Make Your Own Scented Hair Gel

-Hair Gel is one of the most popular hair styling products used today by both men and women throughout the world and is used primarily to add a degree of hold to the hair, from light hold to extra strong hold.
+Hair gel is one of the most popular hair styling products used today by both men and women throughout the world.
+It is used primarily to add a degree of hold to the hair, from light hold to extra-strong hold.
+Many fans of these products will also use gel to keep the hair smooth (the greased back looks) and in place for a variety of reasons including personal style and hat-wearing.

 - Very effective